Top of main content

 You may also be able to link your global accounts with some international banks.
 For example, with HSBC Global View and Global Transfers, you can send money without a fee and also see your international accounts in one place.

 HSBC also has a Global Money Account which allows you to hold and convert money in multiple currencies.
-You can then manage, spend and send foreign currencies globally, at competitive exchange rates and with no HSBC fees.
+You can then manage, spend and send foreign currencies globally with no HSBC fees.
 Other non-HSBC fees may apply.

 Explore: Sending money to the UK